-In a nutshell, logo design and branding is the act of assigning meaning through color, design and messaging to a business, institution or entity.
-As a logo happens to be the most frequently displayed symbol of a business, logo color plays a major role in the strength of the design and meaning of the brand.
-Although many brands attempt to incorporate additional sensory stimuli into their design and branding, it is believed that 83% of all business communication appeals only to one sense – the eyes.
+In a nutshell, logo design and branding is the act of assigning meaning through color, design and messaging.
+Since a logo happens to be the most frequently displayed symbol of a business, logo color plays a major role in the strength of the design and meaning of the brand.
+Many brands attempt to incorporate additional sensory stimuli into their design and branding.
+In fact, it is believed that 83% of all business communication appeals only to one sense – the eyes.

-Logo designers and branding agencies without fundamental knowledge of color and color psychology, are bound to overlook the choice of color in a logo or brand, effectually creating brands that may be beautiful, yet are absolutely ineffective for a particular business or its market.
+Logo designers and branding agencies without fundamental knowledge of color and color psychology are bound to overlook the choice of color in a logo or brand.
+This can result in creating brands that are beautiful yet are ineffective for a particular business or its market.

 How to Use Color in Logo Design | Color and Color Theory in Design